lumol-org/lumol/Contributing.md

 Bug and feature requests should be reported as [Github issue](https://github.com/lumol-org/lumol/issues/new).
-For bugs, you should provide informations for reproducing the bug: what did you tried, what was expected, what happened.
+For bugs, you should provide information so that we can reproduce it: what did you try?
+What did you expect?
+What happened instead?
 Please provide any useful code snippet or input file with your bug report.

 # Area of contribution